Best Espresso Beans

 Once you’ve bought your espresso beans, there are a few different ways to enjoy them.
 The first way is by using an espresso machine.

 Another way to enjoy espresso beans is by using an Aeropress or French Press.
-To make this type of coffee, place the espresso in the brewing chamber with the espresso beans face down.
-Then, slowly pour hot water over the espresso and let it steep for one to four minutes before pushing the plunger down.
+To make this type of coffee, grind the beans properly for your brew method, place the grounds in the brewer, pour hot water over them, and let them steep before pressing or filtering.
+While these methods do not make true espresso, they can still highlight the flavor of espresso-style beans.

 And, of course, you could always buy espresso beans that have already been ground up into powder form if you don’t want to go through all this trouble yourself!
 This is perfect for espresso-loving people on the go.